The Alston Observatory is the teaching and public outreach facility of the Jeremiah Horrocks Institute.

 It comprises a group of both modern and historical telescopes, a new Discovery Dome planetarium system and an exhibit on Telescopes as Time Machines funded by the Royal Astronomical Society.

 Our centre piece is the Moses Holden Telescope, a 70 cm diameter state-of-the-art robotic telescope used for both undergraduate teaching and to encourage public engagement in science.
 Alongside Moses Holden Telescope we also have a range of smaller robotic telescopes ranging in size from 20 to 30 cm in diameter.
 Additionally, we host the historic Wilfred Hall Telescope on behalf of the Royal Astronomical Society.

-Discovery Dome is an exciting system that allows a laptop computer and digital projector to display movies onto a planetarium dome, as well as enhanced planetarium shows.
-This will enable both informative material to be presented for evening events, and educational material for curriculum enhancement.
+Our Discovery Dome is an exciting system that allows a laptop computer and digital projector to display movies onto a planetarium dome, located in our main building, as well as enhanced planetarium shows.
+This enables both informative materials to be presented for evening events, and educational material for curriculum enhancement.

 - The Moses Holden Telescope, a 70cm Planewave CDK700 telescope; The Discovery Dome planetarium in the classroom; The twin 15 inch Wilfred Hall Telescope; A selection of robotic telescopes

 All visits must be pre-booked as Alston Observatory is not an open site.